Think you know keyword research? Discover 5 advanced tactics to help you take your SEO strategy to the next level with our step by step guide.

 Why target question based search?

-Standard keyword research tends to focus on core commercial terms but understanding which questions your audience are asking can be a great way to develop informational content.
+Standard keyword research tends to focus on core commercial terms but understanding which questions your audience is asking can be a great way to develop informational content.

 Let’s consider the question above – ‘what is hair pomade?’